MartinDCalderonP/n5-challenge/README.md

+// Instrucciones para correr el proyecto

+# How to run the project

+1. Clone the repository
+2. Run `npm install` or `yarn install` or `pnpm install` to install the dependencies
+3. Run `npm run dev` or `yarn dev` or `pnpm dev` to start the development server
+4. It will open a new tab in your default browser with the project running

+For the tests, you can run `npm run test` or `yarn test` or `pnpm test` Also, for the coverage, you can run `npm run coverage` or `yarn coverage` or `pnpm coverage`

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.